gnosis/dx-docs/source/add-token-pair.md

 ```

 ### 3d.
 Using the CLI
-The `CLI` has also a `add-token-pair` operation that uses the same format as the
+The `CLI` has also an `add-token-pair` operation that uses the same format as the
 `add-token-pair` script.

-Usually is preferable to use the `add-token-pairs` script instead of the `CLI`,
+Usually, it is preferable to use the `add-token-pairs` script instead of the `CLI`,
 it has some advantages, so consider using it.

 To use the CLI: